-Dr. Daniel Lafontaine, Vice President
+Dr. Daniel Lafontaine, Associate

 Dr. Lafontaine received his Doctor of Veterinary Medicine degree from The Ohio State University and a Master of Public Health degree from the University of Minnesota.
 He is board certified by the American College of Veterinary Preventive Medicine.
 He has over 49 years of experience in food safety with the U.S. Army Veterinary Corps, the South Carolina Meat-Poultry Inspection Department and the HACCP Consulting Group, LLC.

 Dr. Lafontaine served 26 years on active duty in the U.S. Army Veterinary Corps including being stationed for 7 years in Europe, in Belgium, Germany and Italy.
 His emphasis in the military was food safety and food defense from the processing plants through storage and distribution to the military consumers.
 His duty assignments included 7 years at Headquarters, U.S. Army Health Services Command where he was responsible for developing food safety/quality assurance policies and procedures used by 200 veterinarians and 800 food inspectors at 800 military installations and 2000 commercial meat, poultry, seafood and dairy plants and bakeries.
 He also served 4 years as Chief of the Quality Assurance Division of Headquarters, Defense Personnel Support Center.
 His division was responsible for developing and implementing food safety and quality assurance standards for over four billion dollars of food processed, stored and distributed annually for the U. S. Armed Forces throughout the world.